Robust tests for equality of regression curves based on characteristic functions: Abstract

 \section{Abstract}

 This paper focuses on the problem of testing the null hypothesis that the regression functions of several populations are equal under a general nonparametric homoscedastic regression model.
-To protect against atypical observations, the test statistic is based on the residuals obtained by using a robust estimate for the regression function under the null hypothesis.
+It is well known that linear kernel regression estimators are sensitive to atypical responses.
+These distorted estimates will influence the test statistic constructed from them so the conclusions obtained when testing equality of several regression functions may also be affected.
+In recent years, the use of testing procedures based on empirical characteristic functions has shown good practical properties.
+For that reason, to provide more reliable inferences, we construct a test statistic that combines characteristic functions and residuals obtained from a robust smoother under the null hypothesis.
 The asymptotic distribution of the test statistic is studied under the null hypothesis and under root$-n$ contiguous alternatives.
-A Monte Carlo study is performed to compare the finite sample behaviour of the proposed tests with the classical one obtained using local averages.
-An illustration to a real data set is also provided.
+A Monte Carlo study is performed to compare the finite sample behaviour of the proposed test with the classical one obtained using local averages.
+The reported numerical experiments show the advantage of the proposed methodology over the one based on Nadaraya--Watson estimators for finite samples.
+An illustration to a real data set is also provided and enables to investigate the sensitivity of the $p-$value to the bandwidth selection.

 {\bf Key Words}: Hypothesis testing, Nonparametric regression models, Robust estimation, Smoothing techniques.